- Overview

 Second, the table contains links to external gene information from the NCBI Gene database, which can be useful for obtaining more information about the gene, as well as disambiguating in cases when you search by gene synonym and you do not recognize the search term in the displayed results.

 Third, the table displays the visualization options available to you at this point.
 These are Displaying gene expression distribution plots and Performing single-gene survival analysis, both of which are accessed by pressing the image under the header "Plots" for the gene of interest.
 When the results indicate availability of data for two or more genes (as is the case in the example above), visualization options also include Displaying heatmap clustering of gene expression data for selected genes, which is accessed by pressing the heatmap image for the platform of choice under the table.
-Forth, the last column of the table gives option to show results of correlatuon analysis when click on the image under the header "Correlation Analysis" for the gene of interest.
+Forth, the last column of the table gives option to show results of correlatuon analysis when click on the image under the header "Correlation Analysis" for the gene of interest. - Displaying gene expression distribution plots

 The table for Displaying a summary of experimental data associated with selected genes contains a column called "Plots", which lists for each gene links for visualization of data associated with the gene and platform in question.
 Pressing the link associated with "EGFR" brings up a new window whose upper half displays the following graphs: